sroberts/sroberts.github.io/_posts/2016-01-04-introduction-to-dfir-the-beginning.md

 ## DFIR Skills

 DFIR is a mix technical and soft (people & process) skills.
-DFIR is a skill unto itself we'll start with some general resources then get into specifics based on core DFIR skills.
+DFIR is a skill unto itself we'll start with some general resources then get into specifics..

 | Type | Resource | Notes |
 | ---- | -------- | ----- |